smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/index.md

 The order is important when building using the sub-directories; the directories must be built in the order:
 *rifGenericLibrary*, *rapidInquiryFacility*, *rifServices*.
-It is always assumed you build *RIF40.war and *taxonomyServices.war* later.
+It is always assumed you build *RIF40.war and *taxonomy.war* later.
 If you get a build failure try a *mvn clean* in each directory first;
 then retry with a *mvn install*.

 # 3. Installing Web Services in Tomcat